 Abstract: A new techniques is presented in order to reconstruct 3D object surface from several closed, in general, non-planar curves, including contours that were outlined manually.
-A 2D distance map is used to reconstruct object of a different shapes.
-The branching problem is also discussed.
+2D distance map used to reconstruct object of a different shapes.
+Branching problem also discussed.